bluzelle/mainnet/ReadMe.md

 trust_period = "168h0m0s"
  ```

- Start Cuium to begin state sync.
+ Start Curium to begin state sync.
 It may take take some time for the node to acquire a snapshot, but the command and output should look similar to the following:

  ```
  $ curiumd start --x-crisis-skip-assert-invariants